sunrick/uncomtrade/README.md

 #### Updating and resetting the request object

 You can update a single parameter or multiple parameters after you've created the request object.
-You can also reset all of the parameters to their default values by calling `.reset`
+You can also reset all of the parameters to their default values by calling `.reset`.

 ```ruby
   request = Uncomtrade::Request.new